Table of Contents

 In the article Basics of research methodology I for medical students, we addressed all important issues ranging from forming hypotheses to research criteria.
 In this article, we will now approach the topics from study design to evaluation of the results.

 |Forming hypotheses||What is the research question?
 What is the hypothesis?|

 What is meant by study design?
-In order to conduct a scientific study, a study design is created or followed which contains all information about the research planning.
+To conduct a scientific study, the study design is created or followed which contains all the information about research planning.

 In an experiment, the change of a situation due to systematic manipulation is assessed.
 The objective is to uncover cause-effect relationships.
 Usually, studies involve variables which can be divided into independent and dependent variables: